Guinea Pig

 Cavia porcellus

 Guinea pigs, also known as “cavies,” are part of the rodent order and belong to the family Caviidae, which contains fourteen species.
 Guinea pigs are by definition domestic and are descended from wild cavies in South America.
-They were domesticated for meat and fur thousands of years ago in South America and began to be imported to Europe in the 16th century.
+They were domesticated for meat and fur thousands of years ago in South America, and began to be imported to Europe in the 16th century.
 There are still wild cavies in South America, but the domestic guinea pig is now considered a separate species.

 Guinea pigs are herbivores.
 They eat mostly grains with small amounts of greens and other produce.
-They cannot produce their own vitamin C so need to get it from food — kale, oranges, strawberries and bell pepper are good sources.
+They cannot produce their own vitamin C so need to get it from food — strawberries and bell pepper are good sources.
 They have large stomachs and can spend up to six hours per day eating.